 Coordination with Other Rail Lines

-In a related development, the Light Rail Transit Authority (LRTA) also announced the suspension of LRT-2 operations for the same dates, citing similar maintenance requirements.
-The coordinated timing of both rail systems reflects a unified approach by government transportation agencies to conduct essential upkeep during the holiday period when demand for public rail transit traditionally drops significantly.
+The Light Rail Transit Authority also suspended LRT-2 operations for the same dates.
+This coordinated approach reflects unified efforts by government transportation agencies to conduct essential upkeep when rail demand traditionally drops.

 Impact on Commuters and Alternative Transportation